octabytes/blog/content/posts/flarum/build-modern-forums-with-flarum/index.md

 ---
-draft: true
+draft: false
 title: "Flarum: The Modern, Open-Source Forum Platform for Building Engaging Communities"
-date: "2024-11-27"
+date: "2024-11-20"
-description: "If you're looking for a modern, open-source platform to build your own online forum or Q&A site, Flarum is a great option.
-This innovative forum software is designed to be easy to use and highly customizable, making it perfect for everyone from small business owners to"
-tags: []
+description: "Flarum is a modern, open-source platform for building customizable online forums or Q&A sites, offering an intuitive interface, powerful features, and flexibility through plugins and themes."
+tags: [Flarum, open-source, forum, community, Q&A, customizable, modern interface, plugins, themes, online community, enterprise, business, GitHub, user profiles, moderation tools, trust levels, authentication]
-categories: [Forum / Community]
+categories: [Applications, Forum, Community]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Flarum: The Modern, Open-Source Forum Platform for Building Engaging Communities"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-If you're looking for a modern, open\-source platform to build your own online forum or Q\&A site, [Flarum](https://octabyte.io/open-source/flarum?ref=blog.octabyte.io) is a great option.
+If you're looking for a modern, open\-source platform to build your own online forum or Q\&A site, [Flarum](https://octabyte.io/applications/forum-community/flarum) is a great option.
 This innovative forum software is designed to be easy to use and highly customizable, making it perfect for everyone from small business owners to enterprise\-level organizations.

 One of the key advantages of Flarum is its modern interface, which is designed to be both intuitive and visually appealing.
 The software also comes with a range of powerful features that make it easy to manage your community, including categories, user profiles, trust levels, authentication, and moderation tools.